-The pediatric diabetes and endocrinology teams work out of the pediatric outpatient department at the Jim Pattison Children’s Hospital.
+The pediatric diabetes and endocrinology teams work out of the pediatric outpatient department at the Jim Pattison Children’s Hospital and Regina General Hospital.
 Families are also seen for diabetes care in the LiveWell Chronic Disease Management offices in Royal University Hospital.
 As well, the team provides care for patients ages 16 and under in the hospital’s pediatric acute ward, pediatric and neonatal intensive care unit (PICU and NICU) and children’s emergency department.

 Our pediatric diabetes team cares for over 600 children in Saskatchewan with all forms of diabetes: